Sunday, July 30, 2023

 Engine work

 I was having starting problems during the last few weeks of my last cruise that got noticeably worse in the last couple of days, investigation showed one injector was not sounding right so I replaced both (NOT CHEAP!)
-I also checked out the electrical system as the engine was not turning over as fast as expected but found nothing and I reset the tappets which had closed up some.
+I also checked out the electrical system as the engine was not turning over as fast as expected but found nothing [update: later I doubled up the cables and speed improved, it would appear that the Bosch type starter is more sensitive to voltage drop than the OEM Toshiba] and I reset the tappets which had closed up some.
 The engine was running really well once started but on the last couple of starts I wasn't sure it would start at all.

 There was only one relatively simple thing left to check, the exhaust elbow although from the outside it looked perfect.
 I had trouble replacing the original 5 years ago so did not want to touch it until the boat was at the yard where professional help would be available without paying for them to come out to a boat at anchor a mile or three down river.